JEEVHITAA -- An HCAI Ecosystem to Support Collective Care: Ecosystem Implementation

 \subsection{Sensing Connectors}

 Sensing connectors conform to a common abstraction that exposes lifecycle methods, such as connect, authenticate, subscribe, sample, transform, and pushToStore, and they register metadata, including source type, sampling frequency, and consent requirements.
-Capture modalities include BLE GATT peripherals for heart rate and SpO2, Google Fit and HealthKit adapters for platform health data, vendor cloud API adapters using OAuth for services such as Fitbit and Garmin, and on-device sensors like accelerometer and microphone for activity and optional voice features.
+Capture modalities include BLE GATT peripherals for heart rate and SpO2, Google Fit and HealthKit adapters for platform health data, vendor API adapters using OAuth for services such as Fitbit and Garmin, and on-device sensors, such as an accelerometer and microphone, for activity and optional voice features.

 The capture pipeline buffers raw readings, performs noise filtering and unit conversion, detects spikes and extracts events, maps samples to ontology entities, and persists the resulting ProfileEvents in the encrypted local store while enqueueing items for cloud sync when permitted.
 Time alignment is managed by recording both device and server timestamps, along with timezone and offset metadata.
-Provenance records include source device identifiers, firmware versions, and the methods used for sampling.
+Provenance records include source device identifiers, firmware versions, and sampling methods.
 Privacy-preserving defaults favor local preprocessing and storage of derived features rather than continuous raw streams, with opt-in controls for storing more sensitive traces.